Trooper accused of punching a man in handcuffs now faces a trial

 SAGINAW, Mich.
-(WJRT) - A Michigan State Trooper accused of punching a handcuffed motorist in Saginaw will face trial.
+(WJRT) - A Michigan State Police trooper accused of punching a handcuffed motorist in Saginaw will face trial.

 Bram Schroeder waived his right to a preliminary hearing Wednesday, which will move the case to circuit court.